marcduiker/marcduiker-dev/src/posts/2025/2025-01-08-speaking-at-dotnet-ams-2025.md

 On Jan 8th, I gave my first presentation of the year at the [.NET Amsterdam Meetup](https://www.meetup.com/dotnet-amsterdam/)!
 This meetup is close to my heart since I've attended many of their meetups in the past and also got the opportunity to speak there a couple of times.

 The meetup was hosted by [JetBrains](https://www.jetbrains.com/) in their beautiful Amsterdam office.
-I was welcomed by Sasha Kolesova, the product marketing manager for .NET tools at JetBrains, and the .NET meetup organizers,  Eric Lieben and Thiemo van Leeuwen.
+I was welcomed by Sasha Kolesova, the product marketing manager for .NET tools at JetBrains, and the .NET meetup organizers,  Erik Lieben and Thimo van Leeuwen.

 Thie meetup was themed around [Dapr](https://dapr.io/), I started with a Dapr introduction session, explaining the Dapr building blocks and doing demos on switching out state store components and showing the built-in resiliency features.
 The demos I used are available in the [Dapr Quickstarts](https://github.com/dapr/quickstarts) repo on GitHub.